lexibank/tlopo/out/references.md

 - <a id="source-Booij2010"> </a>Booij, Geert.
 2010.
 Construction Morphology.
 Oxford: Oxford University Press. https://doi.org/10.1111/j.1749-818X.2010.00213.x.
 - <a id="source-Borrell1989"> </a>Borrell, 0.
 William.
 1989.
 An annotated checklist of the flora of Kairiru Island, New Guinea.
 Bulle en, Vic.: The author.
 - <a id="source-Bosteretal1986"> </a>Boster, Brent Berlin, James & John O’Neill.
 1986.
 The correspondence of Jivaroan to scientific ornithology.
 American Anthropologist 88: 569-583.
-- <a id="source-Boswelletal2009"> </a>Boswell, Jr., Frederick A. 2009.
+- <a id="source-Boswelletal2009"> </a>Boswell, Frederick A. Jr. 2009.
 A grammatical description of Cheke Holo: An Oceanic language of Santa Isabel, Solomon Islands.
 PhD thesis, Vrije Universiteit, Amsterdam.
 - <a id="source-Boswelletal2018"> </a>Boswell, Jr., Frederick A. 2018.
 A grammar of Cheke Holo.
 PhD thesis, Leiden University.
 - <a id="source-Bougainville1772"> </a>Bougainville, Louis de.
 1772. (translated by J. R. Foster).
 A voyage round the world.
 London: Nourse & T. Davies.
 - <a id="source-BourdyandWalter1994"> </a>Bourdy, Genevieve & Annie Walter.
 1994.
 Women's plants and maternity in Vanuatu.
 In Morrison, Geraghty & Crowl, 1994: 7-34.